Completing the Oil or Gas Well

 Making the Decision to Complete

-Back at the office, after a new hole is drilled, two geologists might have a conversation like this:
+Back at the office, after a new hole is drilled, it will be necessary to talk about completing the well.
+Two geologists might have a conversation like this:

 Bud Barclay: Tom!
 Good to see you!
 How was the drilling?

 Tom Swift: Oh, just the typical heck-hole.
 Mud a foot deep, never stopped raining.

 Bud Barclay: Zowee!
 I’ve got the mud log right here!
 The top of the sand is at 6,622′.
 Holy Smoke, we had a great show!
 Streaming oil cut and 600 units of gas!

 Tom Swift: I have the electric logs here…let’s take a look at that sand!
 Let’s see, at 6,622’…Gee whiz!
 The density-porosity and resistivity look great!
 That sandstone calculates as a jam-up oil zone!

 Bud Barclay: Leaping lizards, Tom!
 We sent sidewall core samples of that sandstone off to the lab so they could measure the contents of the pore space.
 What did the lab say about the tests?

 Tom Swift: Yeh, I gave them a call from the Trend.
 They said the porosity was 10%, and the porosity was saturated with 80% oil and 20% gas.
 Let’s think about this…1 cubic foot of sandstone contains .10 cubic feet of pore space (1